Last Updated on August 20, 2021 by Top & Best Reviews

-Some other audio technicalities to consider are the Watts (W), Hertz (Hz), and Drivers.
+Some other audio technicalities to consider are Watts (W), Hertz (Hz), and Drivers.
 Watts are a unit of power: the higher the number of Watts, the higher the output of power.
 Hertz is the cycle of a sound wave per second: the lower the Hertz, the lower the bass is going to be.
-Drivers take the signals from the program and turns them into sound format.
-There are usually two Drivers in bookshelf speakers: Woofers for bass, and Tweeters for high frequency sounds.
+Drivers take the signals from the program and turn them into the sound format.
+There are usually two Drivers in bookshelf speakers: Woofers for bass and Tweeters for high-frequency sounds.
 Speakers that offer a third mid-range Driver will have full-range well-rounded sound.
 The sound format from the Drivers process is measured by Speaker Sensitivity which is expressed in decibels (dB).
 The following bookshelf speakers are all in the $500 range and below!

 KEF Q150 Bookshelf Speakers Review

-The speakers are also very popular for its appearance.
-They are rectangular speakers with the 5.25 inch circular driver in the middle.
+The speakers are also very popular for their appearance.
+They are rectangular speakers with a 5.25-inch circular driver in the middle.
 They also have optional magnetic grilles.
 The sleek material makes the speakers look clean, simple, and sophisticated.
-There are hardly any cons aside from a break in period, which the KEF brand is known for, and the bass being reliant on usage.
+There are hardly any cons aside from a break-in period, which the KEF brand is known for, and the bass being reliant on usage.
 Again, the high and mid-range tones on the KEF Q150 are its most noteworthy feature.
 Overall, with its price point that is occasionally much cheaper during Black Friday deals, it is an excellent buy.

 Q Acoustics 3020i Bookshelf Speaker review

 - Size (H x W x D): 11.1in x 6.7in x 11in